revspace/revbank/UPGRADING.md

 else the transaction IDs will no longer be monotonic between processes, which would be bad.

-You should chose which transaction IDs you want, and write your choice to a file called `.revbank.nextid`.
+You should choose which transaction IDs you want, and write your choice to a file called `.revbank.nextid`.

 ### Option 1: continue with large IDs but increment by 1 from now on